amymcel/AppService.Config.Specialist.Vnet.2/README.md

 ## This arm deployment will:

-1. Create an App Service Plan
+1. Create an App Service with App Service Plan
-2. Create an Web App
-3. Create an Azure SQL Server and database
+2. Create an Azure SQL Server and database
-4. Create a virtual network
+3. Create a virtual network
-5. Create a VM on the virtual network
+4. Create a VM on the virtual network